endeavouros-team/eos-bash-shared/README.md

-eos-script-lib-yad | Common bash code for various EOS apps. eos-script-lib-yad.conf | Configuration file for eos-script-lib-yad. eos-sendlog | Send a text file to pastebin, and save the returned URL to ~/.config/eos-sendlog.txt.<br>Example: `cat log.txt \| eos-sendlog` eos-wallpaper-set | Sets the wallpaper according to the current DE, given file, or from given folder. ksetwallpaper.py | KDE wallpaper installer, forked from https://github.com/pashazz/ksetwallpaper. paccache-service-manager | Tool to manage paccache service (prevents package cache size growing too much).
+eos-script-lib-yad | Common bash code for various EOS apps. eos-script-lib-yad.conf | Configuration file for eos-script-lib-yad. eos-sendlog | Send a text file to pastebin, and save the returned URL to ~/.config/eos-sendlog.txt.<br>Example: `cat log.txt \| eos-sendlog` eos-update | Simple system updater using only terminal. eos-update.desktop | Launcher & icon for eos-update. eos-wallpaper-set | Sets the wallpaper according to the current DE, given file, or from given folder. ksetwallpaper.py | KDE wallpaper installer, forked from https://github.com/pashazz/ksetwallpaper. paccache-service-manager | Tool to manage paccache service (prevents package cache size growing too much).
 RunInTerminal | Run one or many commands in a new terminal.
 Useful for Welcome and related apps. su-c_wrapper | A small utility to perform command "su -c".
 Useful e.g. for users without sudoers rights.<br> Tip: make a short alias, for example: `alias root=su-c_wrapper`
-UpdateInTerminal | Simple system updater using only terminal. | deprecated UpdateInTerminal.desktop | Launcher & icon for UpdateInTerminal. | deprecated